Putin offers Biden public talks after U.S. president says he thinks he is a killer

 Putin said he had last spoken to Biden by phone at the U.S. president’s request and that he now proposed they had another conversation, on Friday or Monday, to be held by video-link and broadcast live.

-“I want to offer President Biden to continue our discussion but on the condition that we do it live, online, without any delays but in an open, direct discussion,” Putin said, asked in a television interview about Biden’s comments.
+“I want to offer President Biden that we continue our discussion, but on the condition that we do it live, online, without any delays,” Putin said, when asked in a television interview about Biden’s comments.
 The two leaders last spoke by telephone on Jan.
-26 soon after Biden took office.
+26 days after Biden took office.

+White House spokeswoman Jen Psaki on Thursday said Biden had no regrets about calling Putin a killer and swatted away a question about Putin’s request for an immediate call in public.

+“I would say the president already had a conversation with President Putin, even as there are more world leaders that he has not yet engaged with,” Psaki said.
+“The president will of course be in Georgia tomorrow and quite busy.”

-Putin said he was ready to discuss bilateral relations with the United States as well as other issues such as regional conflicts “tomorrow or, say, on Monday,” adding that he will be having a break somewhere in Russia’s Taiga over the weekend.
+Putin said he was ready to discuss Russia’s relations with the United States and other issues such as regional conflicts “tomorrow or, say, on Monday,” adding that he would be having a weekend break in a remote part of Russia.

 Suggesting Biden was hypocritical in his remarks, Putin said that every state had to contend with “bloody events” and added Biden was accusing the Russian leader of something he was guilty of himself.

-“I remember in my childhood, when we argued in the courtyard with each other we used to say: it takes one to know one.
+“I remember in my childhood, when we argued in the courtyard with each other we used to say: he who said it, did it.
 And that’s not a coincidence, not just a children’s saying or joke.
 The psychological meaning here is very deep,” Putin said.

 “We always see our own traits in other people and think they are like how we really are.
 And as a result we assess (a person’s) activities and give assessments,” he said.